park-junha/park-junha/README.md

 </p>

 ### Some of my work:
 - [Where To](https://chrome.google.com/webstore/detail/where-to/kdhcodpjaffhbbphkahnkbllddjihima), a Chrome extension replacing your New Tab page with a customizable accessibility interface.
-(WIP, looking for help!)
   - [App source code](https://github.com/park-junha/WhereTo) (React + TypeScript)
 - [CovidSweeper](https://park-junha.github.io/CovidSweeper/), a more challenging variant of Minesweeper with a global highscore board.
   - [App source code](https://github.com/park-junha/CovidSweeper) (AngularJS + Node.js)